-YAML Secret Object Definition
+YAML Secret object definition

-apiVersion: v1

-kind: Secret

-metadata:

 name: test-secret

 namespace: my-namespace

 type: Opaque 1

 data: 2

-username: dmFsdWUtMQ0K 3
+username: dmFsdWUtMQ0K 3 password: dmFsdWUtMg0KDQo=

-password: dmFsdWUtMg0KDQo=

 stringData: 4

-hostname: myapp.mydomain.com
+hostname: myapp.mydomain.com 5

-ndicates the structure of the secret's key names and values.

-The allowable format for the keys in the data field must meet the guidelines in the DNS_SUBDOMAIN value in the Kubernetes identifiers glossary.

-3 The value associated with keys in the data map must be base64 encoded.

-4 Entries in the stringData map are converted to base64 and the entry will then be moved to the data map automatically.
-This field is write-only; the value will only be returned via the data field.

-5 The value associated with keys in the stringData map is made up of plain text strings.
+- ndicates the structure of the secret's key names and values. - The allowable format for the keys in the data field must meet the guidelines in the DNS\SUBDOMAIN value in the Kubernetes identifiers glossary. - The value associated with keys in the data map must be base64 encoded. - Entries in the stringData map are converted to base64 and the entry will then be moved to the data map automatically.
+This field is write-only; the value will only be returned via the data field. - The value associated with keys in the stringData map is made up of plain text strings.